jabou/sync-exif/README.md

 When you scan film, the scanner stamps the file with *its* identity (e.g.
 `Nikon COOLSCAN V ED`) and scan settings.
-But the metadata you actually care about — the camera, lens, aperture, shutter, ISO, film stock, GPS — lives in a sidecar you produced separately. `sync-exif` merges the two so the **camera** becomes the primary EXIF (visible in every photo app) and the **scanner** is kept as a secondary record, all in a single file with no leftovers.
+But the metadata you actually care about, the camera, lens, aperture, shutter, ISO, film stock, GPS, lives in a sidecar you produced separately. `sync-exif` merges the two so the **camera** becomes the primary EXIF (visible in every photo app) and the **scanner** is kept as a secondary record, all in a single file with no leftovers.